JBShady/COD5-Remastered/README.md

 * Weapon tutorial hint texts are slightly smaller so they are easier to read, used for Bouncing Betties and Satchel Charges

 ### Menu
+* Added front end menu video, as seen on the console version
 * Start game button added for quick solo play
 * Overhauled main menu to remove/reorganize all non-zombiemode related pages, buttons, and settings.
 While running this mod, it is purely a zombies experience
 * Co-op menus auto load the selected map and the co-op settings page now includes the relevant settings from Game Options that will effect all players and are decided by the host
 * Added a reminder when heading to co-op for all players to install T4M, a common mistake
-* Added Intel menu with an image/description of the map, achievements, and map stats/leaderboard
+* Added Intel menu with an image/description of the map, achievements, and map stats/leaderboard with rank
 * Added Character Bios menu, ported from console but with slight grammatical and layout fixes for the best PC experience.
 Easter egg bios have been added to the first two maps, hidden by default
 * Many new options seamlessly integrated into the existing menus with settings for FOV, the HUD, gametype/AI, fog, LOD, dialogue, and more with appropriate pop-up descriptions as needed.
 See table below
 * Added custom co-op loading screen hint messages related to the mod